hydra3333/Pi4NAS64/README.md

      + sudo smbpasswd -a root
      New SMB password:
      ```
-     enter the password we had set for the pi login,
+     enter the password we had set for the 'pi' login,
      then enter it when we see `Retype new SMB password:`

-7. Answer more prompts
-   - sometimes we will be asked to visually scan and check setup results for issues, and to press Enter to continue

-8. When the process completes, Reboot the Pi4 so that the new settings take effect

 ---